Bees and Wasps are Important

 Berry, R.E.
 1978.
 Insects and mites of economic importance in the Northwest.
 Corvallis, OR: OSU Bookstores, Inc.

 Landolt, P.J. and A.L.
 Antonelli.
 2003.
 Yellowjackets and paper wasps.
 Washington State University Extension. https://s3.wp.wsu.edu/uploads/sites/1384/2016/07/Yellowjackets-and-Paper-Wasps.pdf

 University of Arizona.
 College of Agriculture and Life Sciences.
 Undated.
 Information sheet 20: Stinging insect identification tips. http://ag.arizona.edu/pubs/insects/ahb/inf20.html

 University of California Statewide Integrated Pest Management Program.
 2012.
 Yellowjackets and other social wasps. http://www.ipm.ucdavis.edu/PMG/PESTNOTES/pn7450.html

 Personal communication with beekeeper Tom Howell, Feb.
 15, 2002.

 DeAngelis, Jack.
 1998.
 Urban entomology notes: Yellow jacket wasps.
 Corvallis: Oregon State University Extension.

 Koehler, P.G. and D.E.
 Short.
 2002.
 Stinging or venomous insects and related pests.
-Univ. of Florida.
-Cooperative Extension Service.
+University of Florida, Cooperative Extension Service.
 Institute of Food and Agricultural Sciences. http://edis.ifas.ufl.edu/IG099

 Personal communication with Oregon State University entomologist Mike Burgett, June 3, 2002.